Frequently Asked Questions

 How much does the MGHD cost?

-Tuition and costs for the MGHD is $54,000 USD.
+Tuition and room and board for the MGHD is $54,000 USD.
 Tuition must be paid to UGHE according to an agreed-upon payment schedule.
 View the MGHD tuition structure.

 Will I have time to work?